-The PEZA granted the Company an income tax holiday for its manufacture of plastic and ceramic leadless chip carriers from January 1, 2023 to December 31, 2023.
+The PEZA granted the Company an income tax holiday for its manufacture of plastic and ceramic leadless chip carriers in both years.

-28.02 CATS - Philippine Branch
+26.02 CATSI - Philippine Branch

-CATS - Philippine Branch was registered with PEZA as an Ecozone Export Enterprise to engage in the manufacture, fabrication and design of millimeter wave components and subsystems in a special economic zone to be known as the Carmelray Industrial Park I -Special Economic Zone (CIP I-SEZ and Laguna Technopark in accordance with the project study, representations, commitments and proposals set forth in its application forming integral parts, subject to the terms and conditions provided in its registration.
+CATSI - Philippine Branch was registered with PEZA as an Ecozone Export Enterprise to engage in the manufacture, fabrication and design of millimeter wave components and subsystems in a special economic zone to be known as the Carmelray Industrial Park I -Special Economic Zone (CIP I-SEZ and Laguna Technopark in accordance with the project study, representations, commitments and proposals set forth in its application forming integral parts, subject to the terms and conditions provided in its registration.

-As a PEZA-registered entities, CEC and CATS - Philippine Branch are entitled to tax incentives equivalent to 5% of the gross income earned on its registered activities after the income tax holiday (ITH) of four years.
+As a PEZA-registered entities, CEC and CATSI - Philippine Branch are entitled to tax incentives equivalent to 5% of the gross income earned on its registered activities after the income tax holiday (ITH) of four years.

-The PEZA granted the Company an income tax holiday for its manufacture of ADI RF load boards and other analog device products from April 1, 2023 to December 31, 2023 Details of income tax expense (benefit) are as follows:
+The PEZA granted the Company an income tax holiday for its manufacture of ADI RF load boards and other analog device products in both years.

+Details of income tax expense are as follows:

-2023 2022 2021
+2024 2023 2022

-Current Deferred \$ 617,337 \$ (13,925) 722,711 \$ (61,948) 791,442 (897,129)
+Current Deferred \$ 386,466 \$ 167.217 617,337 \$ (13,925) 722,711 (61,948)

-\$ 603,412 \$ 660,763 \$ (105,687)
+\$ 553,683 \$ 603,412 \$ 660,763